| VW, Shell, Iogen to study German

 ethanol and is looking to U.S., Japanese and Indian

+markets to boost exports.
 The International Energy Agency estimates that under

 the most optimistic scenario ethanol could make up 10